“West Floriday, that lovely nation,

 So goes a marching song that never got to mature into a national anthem.
 Too brief was the independence of a smallish North American state calling itself the Free and Independent Republic of West Florida (the spelling ‘Floriday’ was just for rhyming purposes).
 This plucky little country was the original ‘Lone Star State’, long before Texas usurped the title (and the star).
 By then, West Florida had been unceremoniously annexed by the US.

 The historical-geographical term West Florida describes a contested region with varying borders on the north shore of the Gulf of Mexico.
-Sovereignty over the territory was equally fleeting, drifting from French and Spanish to British to Spanish again to self-government to US to Confederate and back to US again.
-Nowadays, unless applied to the western part of the present-day state of Florida, ‘West Florida’ is a term without meaning.
+Sovereignty over the territory was equally fleeting, drifting from French and Spanish to British to Spanish again.
+The brief spell of self-government gave way to US sovereignty, which apart from the Confederate years continues to this day.
+Nowadays, unless applied to the western panhandle of the present-day state of Florida, ‘West Florida’ is a term without meaning.
 The former territory is split up and incorporated into parts of the states of Louisiana, Mississippi, Alabama and Florida.

 In 1764, the British extended the northern border of West Florida to 32°28’, encompassing the southern third of present-day Mississippi and Alabama.
 The 1783 Treaty of Paris, which ended the American War of Independence, saw both British Floridas transferred back to Spain – but without specifying the borders.